-ISP has a comprehensive suite of policies which are available on - line to all staff and foster parents and are updated regularly.
-This means staff, foster parents and partner agencies have access at all times to ISP policies.
+ISP has a comprehensive suite of policies which are available on - line to all staff and carers and are updated regularly.
+This means staff, foster parents and partner agencies always have access to ISP policies.
 The policies are working documents and should be read in conjunction with, and reference to, each other.